 The prototype was designed to process 2 kg of feces and 4 kg of urine with 4 hours of sunshine (given that fecal char has an energy content of 25.6 MJ/kg).
 The product concentrates sunlight and transfers energy to fiber optic bundles located at the focus of parabolic concentrators.
 The concentrated solar power illuminates the containers (both “collection” and “reaction” chambers) and disinfects the waste through conduction, convection, and radiation heat transfer.
 The reactor is designed to achieve temperatures between 300 °C – 750 °C and produces a safe and usable product.

 Technical support is provided directly by the manufacturer, the Sol-Char team.

 Replacement components can be hard to find locally in the Global South if the prototype materials are used.
 There are ways to simplify the construction and use materials available in most contexts such as scrap metal, concrete and bicycle parts.
 Some parts will need to be specially ordered such as the optic fibers which are the most expensive part of the system.

-The Sol-Char Team at the University of Colorado
+The product has been tested by the Sol-Char Team at the University of Colorado.